Ridgeline subscribers —

 -

 OK — sometimes there might be, but they’re rare.
-I went to a Starbucks in Takadanobaba (still there) when I was a student (24 years ago) and … there is one workers still working!
+I went to a Starbucks in Takadanobaba (still there) when I was a student (24 years ago) and … there is one worker still working!
 And she remembers me!
 But … this is certainly exceptional. ↩︎